Elkhanany/bcm_trials_breast/landscape.md

-- MED ONC
+# MED ONC
-  - Adjuvant
+  ## Adjuvant
-    - HER2
+    ### HER2
       - No Line
         - **FLAMINGO -01**
-          - * Stage I/II with nonpCR OR stage III (pCR or not) to be enorlled <90 days from completion of HP/TDM1 * TWO cohorst depending on HLA-A*02
+          - * Stage I/II with nonpCR OR stage III (pCR or not) to be enrolled <90 days from completion of HP/TDM1 * TWO cohorts depending on HLA-A*02
         - **CompassHER2 RD**
           - * Prior NACT with 6 or more cycles of chemo (at least 9 weeks or THP).
 If was part of EA1181, must receive 2 more cycles of chemo * ER+ must be ypN+ (1/2/3) with ypT1/2/3.
 Weak ER+ can be ypN0.
 Will be randomized to TDM1 vs TDM1 and Tucatinib.
-May receive ≤ 1 cycle adjuvant T-DM1 prior to registration
+May receive ≤ 1 cycle adjuvant T-DM1 before registration
         - **CompassHER2 RD**
           - * Prior NACT with 6 or more cycles of chemo (at least 9 weeks or THP).
 If was part of EA1181, must receive 2 more cycles of chemo * ER- can be ypT1/2/3 with ypN0/1/2/3.
 Will be randomized to TDM1 vs TDM1 and Tucatinib.
-May receive ≤ 1 cycle adjuvant T-DM1 prior to registration
+May receive ≤ 1 cycle adjuvant T-DM1 before registration
         - **ICE COMPRESS / SWOG S2205**
           - * NACT or Adjuvant Chemo with Taxanes (either weekly Taxol, Carbo Taxol or CarboTaxotere). * Not for Taxotere Cytoxan.
 Not for prior Taxane exposure.
 No pre-existing Neuropathy or Raynaud's
     - HR POS